Restorable Shortest Path Tiebreaking for Edge-Faulty Graphs: Introduction

 We study the natural \emph{subsetwise} version of the problem, $\srp$, where one is given a graph $G$ and a vertex subset $S$, and the goal is to solve the replacement path problem simultaneously for all pairs in $S \times S$.
 We prove: \begin{theorem} Given an $n$-vertex, $m$-edge undirected unweighted graph $G$ and $|S| = \sigma$ source vertices, there is a centralized algorithm that solves solves $\srp$ in $O(\sigma m)$ + $\Oish(\sigma^2 n)$ time. \end{theorem}

 We remark that, in the case where most pairs $s, t \in S$ have $\dist_G(s, t) = \Omega(n)$, the latter term in the runtime $\sigma^2 n$ is the time required to write down the output.
 So this term is unimprovable, up to the hidden $\log$ factors.
-The leading term of $\sigma m$ is required for any ``combinatorial'' algorithm to compute single-source shortest paths even in the non-faulty setting, and so it will not be improvable either, except possibly by an algorithm that relies on fast matrix multiplication.
+The leading term of $\sigma m$ is likely required for any ``combinatorial'' algorithm to compute single-source shortest paths even in the non-faulty setting.
+That is: $\sigma m$ is the time to run BFS search from $\sigma$ sources, and it is widely believed \cite{VW10} that multi-source BFS search is the fastest algorithm to compute $S \times S$ shortest paths in unweighted graphs, except for a class of ``algebraic'' algorithms that rely on fast matrix multiplication as a subroutine and which may be faster when $\sigma, m$ are both large \cite{Seidel95, SZ99}.

-\paragraph{Fault-tolerant preservers and additive spanners.} We next discuss our applications for the efficient constructions of fault-tolerant distance preservers, defined as follows: \begin{definition}[$S \times T$ $f$-FT Preserver] A subgraph $H \subseteq G$ is an $S \times T$ $f$-FT preserver if for every $s \in S, t \in T$ it holds that $\dist_{H \setminus F}(s,t)=\dist_{G \setminus F}(s,t), \mbox{~for every~} F \subseteq E, |F|\leq f~.$ \end{definition} When $T=S$ the object is called a \emph{subset} preserver of $S$, and when $T=V$ (all vertices in the input graph) the object is sometimes called an \emph{FT-BFS structure}, since the $f=0$ case is then solved by a collection of BFS trees.
+\paragraph{Fault-tolerant preservers and additive spanners.} We next discuss our applications for the efficient constructions of fault-tolerant distance preservers, defined as follows: \begin{definition}[$S \times T$ $f$-FT Preserver] A subgraph $H \subseteq G$ is an $S \times T$ $f$-FT preserver if for every $s \in S, t \in T,$ and $F \subseteq E$ of size $|F| \le f$, it holds that $\dist_{H \setminus F}(s,t)=\dist_{G \setminus F}(s,t).$ \end{definition} When $T=S$ the object is called a \emph{subset} preserver of $S$, and when $T=V$ (all vertices in the input graph) the object is sometimes called an \emph{FT-BFS structure}, since the $f=0$ case is then solved by a collection of BFS trees.
 The primary objective for all of these objects is to minimize the size of the preserver, as measured by its number of edges.

 For $f=1$, it was shown in \cite{bodwin2017preserving, BCPS20} that one can compute an $S \times S$ $1$-FT preserver with $O(|S|n)$ edges, by properly applying the original version of the restoration lemma by Afek et al.~\cite{ABKCM02}.
 Our restorable tiebreaking scheme provides a simple and more general way to convert from $S \times V$ $(f-1)$-FT preservers to $S \times S$ $f$-FT preservers, which also enjoys better construction time, in the centralized and distributed settings.
 For example, for $f=1$ we can compute an $S \times S$ 1-FT preserver simply by taking the union of BFS trees from each source $S$, where each BFS tree is computed using our tiebreaking scheme.
 More generally, we get the following bounds: \begin{theorem} Given an $n$-vertex graph $G = (V, E)$, a set of source vertices $S \subseteq V$, and a fixed nonnegative integer $f$, there is an $(f+1)$-FT $S \times S$ distance preserver of $G, S$ on